truecharts/website/docs/manual/helm/common/persistence/vct.md

 :::tip

 - See available persistence keys [here](./index.md).
-- This options apply only when `type: pvc`.
+- This options apply only when `type: vct`.

 :::